iDigBio/idigbio-feeder/README.md

 # idigbio-feeder

-**This is the PRODUCTION branch of idigbio-feeder that includes the datasets served from feeder.idigbio.org**
+**This is the PRODUCTION branch of idigbio-feeder that includes references to the production datasets served from feeder.idigbio.org**

 ## overview